mildmojo/buttons-are-cool-gateway/README.md

 5. Copy `config.json.example` to `config.json`.
 6. Edit `config.json`; enter the names of your serial port(s) that have button controllers attached.
-7. Start the server: `yarn run server` (or `npm run server`)
+7. Start the server in test mode: `yarn run test-server` (or `npm run test-server`)
 8. Visit http://localhost:3000 to see the debugging page.
-Verify that it responds (slowly) to button presses on your controller.
+Buttons should flicker as the server simulates activity.
+9. Start the server with the button board attached: `yarn run server`
+10. Reload http://localhost:3000 and see that pressing buttons updates the UI.

 You're all set!
 Use any web or HTTP library in any language to connect to http://localhost:3000/buttons, then decode the JSON for use in your own software.
 You can even rip out the contents of `/public` and add your own web page and javascript there.
 The server serves any files in `/public`.

+Or use WebSockets.
+Connect to ws://localhost:3000 and listen for button press events.
+They're faster and more efficient than polling.

 ### Configuration